HungEmb/hungemb.github.io/_posts/2020-07-20-Process-of-parsing-and-executing-init-scripts.md

 Major behavior of init process is through its script files.
 Let's go, I will show you about location, sematics, process of parsing and executing init script files.
 ### Location
 The main location of everything belonging to init process is the root directory (/).
 Here you can find actual init binary itself and scipt files that control the main behavior of init process, such as: init.rc, init.environ.rc, init.zygote32.rc,... .
 In addition, There is a few other locations comprising script files such as ```/system/etc/init```, ```/product/etc/init```, ```/odm/etc/init```, ```/vendor/etc/init```.
 These directory comprises script file that initializing HIDL service at HAL Layer.
 Look at the code of init process to have a more detail about the locations that init process finds sctipt files.
-In ```init.cpp```. the begining point of prcess reading and executing script files is ```LoadBootScripts()```. init.cpp :
+In ```init.cpp```, the begining point of prcess reading and executing script files is ```LoadBootScripts()```.
+- init.cpp :
 ~~~
 ...
     Action::set_function_map(&function_map);